nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

     presence of the variable in user input.

-- Alternative 2: Require all values of an <code>item</code> object to be updated
+- Alternative 2: Require all values of an <code>item</code> object to be updated.
-  - Pros: Will have less code to deal with having no additional parsing of input string needed.
+  - Pros: Will have less code to deal with having no additional parsing of the input string.

-  - Cons: Less user flexibility; user must input all parameters even if he/she does not want to update certain variables.
+  - Cons: Less user flexibility; user must input all parameters even if he/she does not wish to update certain variables.

 &nbsp;